peckb1/advent-of-code/README.md

 * Day 07 Building up the tree piece meal, having a secondary list of nodes that needed to be filled out as we came across them during traversal

+#### 2018

+* Day 09 Creating a circular linked was trivial, and simplified the problem immensely.

 #### 2021

 * The double window for Day01 part 02